Majesty Diamonds Majesty Diamonds

 Diamond carat

-A carat is a unit of weight used in the diamond trade that equals 200 milligrams or 1/5th a gram.
+A carat diamond is a unit of weight used in the diamond trade that equals 200 milligrams or 1/5th a gram.

-Larger diamonds are rarer and thus more expensive per carat than their smaller counterparts.
+Large diamond size is rare and thus more expensive per carat than their smaller counterparts.

-Therefore, a 4-carat diamond might be 10 times the price per carat of a comparable half carat diamond.
+Therefore, a 4-carat diamond might be 10 times the price per carat of a comparable half-carat diamond.

 When selecting the best carat weight, it is best to take into consideration your partner’s taste, style, finger size, and the type of band or setting.